Infuzu/OQS/oqs-specification.md

 - `REMOVE(list/kvs, index[for list]/key[for kvs])`: Removes an item from a list/kvs by index/key (supports negative indexing) and returns the adjusted list/kvs.
 Raises an error if the index does not exist.
 Does not raise an error if a key does not exist.
 - `ACCESS(list/kvs, index[for list]/key[for kvs], [optional default value for kvs access])`: Returns an item from a list/kvs by index/keu (supports negative indexing).
 Raises an error if the index does not exist.
 Returns null if the key does not exist or the default value if specified in the third argument.
 - `IF(condition1, result1, ..., conditionN, resultN, [else_result])`: Takes a minimum of two arguments up to an unlimited amount.
 Treats all arguments as condition result pairs if an even number of arguments are passes.
 If an odd number of arguments are passes, all but the last are treated as condition-result pairs, with the last argument being the `else` result.
 Returns the result corresponding to the first true condition, or the `else` result if none are met.
 Conditions are evaluated for truthiness, and no condition or result is evaluated until needed, ensuring that errors in non-relevant conditions or results do not affect the evaluation.

+### Case Sensitivity
+#### Function Name Case Insensitivity
+- In `OQS`, function names are case-insensitive.
+This means that a function can be called using any combination of uppercase and lowercase letters, and it will be interpreted as the same function.
+  - Example: `ADD(1, 2)`, `add(1, 2)`, and `AdD(1, 2)` will all be interpreted as calls to the same addition function.
+- This design choice is intended to reduce errors and confusion related to function naming conventions, thereby making the language more user-friendly.

+#### Variable Name Case Sensitivity
+- Unlike function names, variable names in OQS are case-sensitive.
+This means that variables with the same spelling but different cases will be treated as distinct.
+  - Example: `Variable`, `variable`, and `VARIABLE` are considered three separate variables.
+- Case sensitivity in variable names allows for more precise and controlled scripting, as it enables distinct naming for different variables even with similar spellings.

+#### Guidelines for Developers and Users
+- Developers implementing `OQS` engines and users writing scripts in `OQS` should be mindful of these case sensitivity rules.
+- It is recommended to follow consistent naming conventions for clarity and maintainability.
+For instance, using camelCase or snake_case consistently for variable names can enhance readability.

 ### Examples